-Step 9: Here is where you need to be careful on what you are doing.
+Step 9: Here is where you need to be careful about what you are doing.
 If you have Windows installed on your computer in a partition, you should see it as the NTFS file system.
 If you have not partitioned the hard disk yet, you can do so using GParted.
 You have to select the Windows partition and select ‘Resize’ from right-click context menu in GParted.
 Then enter the size of the hard disk and click ‘Apply’.
 You should see ‘Unallocated’ partition which we will be using for Linux.

 In my test PC, I don’t have any OS installed.
 It will be dedicated to Linux.
 Therefore I have 50 GB unallocated partition, and that’s it.
 I will now partition this to ext and SWAP.

 Know the Partitions

-If you already now what is ext3, ext4, and SWAP skip this section.
+If you already know what is ext3, ext4, and SWAP skip this section.

 ext3, ext4 Partitions: This is the file system where Linux resides.
 You will be installing the Linux OS into this partition.
 Like NTFS file system is for Windows, ext3 and ext4 is for Linux.

 SWAP: SWAP is a very important feature in Linux.
 It gives the best performance and stability especially in a PC with smaller RAM.
-In a nutshell, SWAP space is like adding a additional memory in the form of virtual RAM.
+In a nutshell, SWAP space is like adding an additional memory in the form of virtual RAM.
 By adding SWAP, you are actually allocating some amount of hard disk space as to use as RAM when physical RAM is overflown.

 Do you need a SWAP?

 I would say if your PC’s RAM is less than or equal to 4 GB, you must have a SWAP.
-If you have more than 8 GB physical RAM, you may still need SWAP if you run resource intensive applications like video convention, virtual machines, etc..
+If you have more than 8 GB physical RAM, you may still need SWAP if you run resource-intensive applications like video convention, virtual machines, etc..
 If you are using your PC for just internet browsing, email, and running office applications, you can skip SWAP provided you have at least 4GB RAM.
 You don’t want the memory to overflow RAM which makes PC unstable and non-responsive.